Adele's new single, 'Easy On Me,' has finally dropped. So what's the verdict? - Local News 8

 Alicia Silverstone, Lil Nas X and Drake were among the many fans who reacted to the song’s release, with Silverstone sharing a video of herself stocking up on wine and liquor ahead of listening to the track.
 Meanwhile, Lil Nas X said the song was “so good,” adding: “I feel like I’m 15 again.”

-“Easy On Me” has also had a positive reception from music critics.
+As of Friday morning, the video for “Easy On Me” had already been viewed more than 24 million times on YouTube, with a positive reception from fans and music critics alike.

 “Her voice, as powerful as ever, sounds initially wounded, then soars.
 Even if you find The Stuff That Adele Does miserable, you’d have your work cut out arguing that her vocal during the final bridge is anything other than fantastic,” the Guardian wrote.